Ugandan space initiatives: Space law

-Idi Amin era
+Idi Amin and UFOs

-When President Idi Amin came to power in a 1971 coup (at the Space Race climax of the Apollo lunar landings), he shortly thereafter announced an impossibly optimistic human spaceflight program, that never progressed beyond an attempt at astronaut training on an obstacle course made up of used automobile tires.
-In June 1999, this effort received dubious recognition as one of the Time 100 magazine feature's "100 Worst Ideas of the Century".

-Idi Amin's government also developed an interest in UFO activity, and he even claimed to have personally witnessed a UFO over Lake Victoria in 1973.
+When President Idi Amin came to power in a 1971 coup (at the Space Race climax of the Apollo lunar landings), his government developed an interest in UFO activity, and he even claimed to have personally witnessed a UFO over Lake Victoria in 1973.
 In 1971, at the beginning of his regime, United Nations ambassador Grace Ibingira advocated an early form of post-detection policy to prevent Cold War provocation of hostilities with UFOs.
 Near the end of the Amin era, Uganda also became the only other country to support Eric Gairy of Grenada's efforts for UN recognition of the phenomenon with a dedicated agency and declaring 1978 as the International Year of UFOs.

+There is a false report that Idi Amin also pursued a human spaceflight program, but this may have been a conflation of his UFO interests and the personal project of Edward Makuka Nkoloso in Zambia the decade before.
+In June 1999, this report got some attention in the Time 100 magazine feature's "100 Worst Ideas of the Century".